The Trauma-Focused Recovery (TFR) Model

 7. Scott, C. K., Foss, M. A., & Dennis, M. L. (2005).
 Pathways in the relapse, treatment, and recovery cycle over three years.
 Journal of Substance Abuse Treatment, 28(Suppl.
 1), S63–S72.
 Longitudinal documentation of the Stage-1 Loop — the revolving pattern of stabilization, discharge, relapse, and re-admission that characterizes addiction treatment when underlying trauma drivers are left unaddressed.
 Provides the empirical basis for the TFR Model's sequencing argument.
 View via DOI

 8. Gielen, N., Havermans, R. C., Tekelenburg, M., & Jansen, A. (2012).
 Prevalence of post-traumatic stress disorder among patients with substance use disorder: It is higher than clinicians think it is.
 European Journal of Psychotraumatology, 3, 17734.
-Confirms that over one third of patients in addiction treatment settings meet criteria for current PTSD — yet the majority go undetected when clinicians rely on unstructured judgment alone.
+Confirms that over one third of patients in addiction treatment settings (36.6%) meet criteria for current PTSD — yet many go undetected when clinicians rely on unstructured judgment alone.
 Documents the diagnostic gap that allows trauma to surface in treatment without being systematically addressed.
 View via DOI

 10. Mills, K. L., Teesson, M., Back, S. E., Brady, K. T., et al. (2012).
 Integrated exposure-based therapy for co-occurring posttraumatic stress disorder and substance dependence: A randomized controlled trial.
 JAMA, 308(7), 690–699.
 Randomized controlled trial demonstrating that integrated treatment addressing both PTSD and SUD simultaneously produces better outcomes than treating either condition alone — supporting the TFR Model's argument that trauma processing is not a clinical luxury but a necessary component of durable recovery.
 View via DOI

 11. Hien, D. A., Jiang, H., Campbell, A. N. C., et al. (2010).
 Do treatment improvements in PTSD severity affect substance use outcomes?
 A secondary analysis from a randomized clinical trial in NIDA's Clinical Trials Network.
 American Journal of Psychiatry, 167(1), 95–101.
-Demonstrates a direct relationship between reductions in PTSD symptom severity and improvements in substance use outcomes — providing causal evidence for the TFR Model's core claim that trauma is not merely comorbid with addiction but an active driver of it.
+Demonstrates a direct relationship between reductions in PTSD symptom severity and improvements in substance use outcomes — providing evidence consistent with the TFR Model's core claim that trauma is not merely comorbid with addiction but an active driver of it.
 View via DOI

 12. Hien, D. A., Morgan-López, A. A., Saavedra, L. M., et al. (2023).
 Project Harmony: A meta-analysis with individual patient data on behavioral and pharmacologic trials for comorbid posttraumatic stress disorder and alcohol or other drug use disorders.
 American Journal of Psychiatry, 180(2), 95–107.
 Large-scale meta-analysis confirming that integrated approaches to co-occurring PTSD and SUD improve outcomes — not by avoiding trauma, but by addressing it safely within a sequenced treatment framework.
 View via DOI